Man arrested, charged in series of deadly subway stabbings: Police

-Police say 21-year-old Brooklyn resident Rigoberto Lopez has been arrested and charged with murder and attempted murder after a series of deadly stabbings on the A train over the weekend.
+Police say 21-year-old Rigoberto Lopez is charged with murder and attempted murder in four separate attacks on the A subway line.

-Law enforcement sources say Lopez was taken into custody Saturday night in four separate subway attacks.
+Within 24 hours, Rigoberto Lopez was apprehended for stabbing four people in separate incidents occurring on the A Train, which left two dead and two with serious injuries. pic.twitter.com/qf4s1xa50f— Chief Rodney Harrison (@NYPDDetectives) February 14, 2021

-Police said the suspect is likely homeless and was wanted in as many as four knife attacks since Friday that killed two homeless people on the A train within hours and stabbed two others.
+Authorities say when they caught him, he still had a knife in his possession and was wearing the same clothing he was seen in on surveillance video.

 The crimes are just the latest in a string of violence in the subway across the city.

-In Saturday's violence, officials are investigating four total incidents, two of which were fatal, of stabbings and slashings that occurred on A line subway trains in less than 24 hours between Friday at 11:20 a.m. and Saturday at 1:28 a.m.
+In Saturday's violence, officials investigated four total incidents, two of which were fatal, of stabbings and slashings that occurred on A line subway trains in less than 24 hours between Friday at 11:20 a.m. and Saturday at 1:28 a.m.

 Officials say a man was found with numerous stab wounds to his neck and torso onboard an A train around 11:30 p.m.
 Friday night stopped at the Mott Avenue subway station in Far Rockaway, Queens.